Amed Rosario Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- In his last appearance on Sunday, the right-hander went five innings against the Toronto Blue Jays, allowing two earned runs while surrendering five hits.
+- In his most recent appearance on Monday against the Houston Astros, the righty tossed six innings, allowing two earned runs while surrendering four hits.

-- In seven games this season, the 27-year-old has a 2.68 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .207 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.